The Liquidity Cycle Explained Simply

 During the expansion phase, low interest rates and easy access to credit encourage more borrowing which drives the economy to grow.
 This increases asset prices and creates a positive feedback loop.
 Eventually imbalances arise which lead to the start of the contraction phase.

-During the contraction phase, high interest rates and harder access to credit encourage more saving and which drives the economy to shrink.
+During the contraction phase, high interest rates and hard access to credit encourage more saving and which drives the economy to shrink.
 This decreases asset prices and creates a negative feedback loop.
 Eventually imbalances arise which lead to the start of the expansion phase.

 How Does The Liquidity Cycle Impact The Economy?